Skip to content

 Additional Texas Milkweed that is Adventive to the State

 Adventive Species 1.
-Tropical Milkweed (Asclepias currasavica), A Texas Milkweed for Places of Disturbance
+Tropical Milkweed (Asclepias currasavica), a Milkweed for Places of Disturbance

-Tropical Milkweed (Asclepias viridis): This Texas milkweed is adventive to the southeastern and southern counties of the state (Kartesz 2015).
+Tropical Milkweed (Asclepias viridis): Tropical milkweed is adventive to the southeastern and southern counties of Texas (Kartesz 2015).
 In the wild, tropical milkweed grows in places of disturbance such as roadsides, railroads, and fields, where there is full sun.
 Growing from 2 to 3 feet tall, it has orange, yellow or red flowers that bloom from June to October, but can bloom for longer periods in warmer locations.

-In a garden setting, this milkweed is hardy in zones 8-11, requires full sun and well-suited to garden situations.
+In a Texas butterfly garden, this milkweed is hardy in zones 8-11, requires full sun and well-suited to garden situations.
 This plant has been introduced to Texas mainly because of the brilliant flowers and it popularity with butterflies.

 Close-up of orange and red flowers of tropical milkweed (Asclepias curassivica).